 There are several suggestions in the “Options for Lesson” section that you could incorporate into the lesson if you want to or have extra time.
 A couple of these ideas relate specifically to the activity portion of the lesson.
 Students could work in pairs for the activity and use construction paper or other large paper to sketch each type of mixture or compound.
-Another option is to set up stations around the classroom with different types of compounds or mixtures and have students identify and sketch what they observe.
-You could distribute a Periodic Table of Elements to each student and discuss the combinations they could create with various elements.
-One more idea is to invite a chemist to speak with the class about elements, compounds, and mixtures.
+Another option is to set up stations around the classroom with different types of compounds or mixtures and have students identify them and sketch what they observe.
+You could also distribute a Periodic Table of Elements to each student and discuss the combinations they could create with various elements.
+One final idea is to invite a chemist to speak with the class about elements, compounds, and mixtures.

 The teacher notes pages has a short paragraph of extra information or guidance regarding the lesson and what you can expect.
 It encourages you to engage students in as many hands-on activities as you can as these often help solidify the concepts for students.
 You can use the blank lines on this page to write out your thoughts as you prepare.

 The Compounds and Mixtures lesson plan contains three pages of content.
 Students will first learn that every single thing in the whole world is made of up matter.
 Virtually all matter exists in the form of a solid, liquid, or gas.
 Matter consists of molecules, and molecules form from atoms or elements.
 An element is a pure substance that cannot be separated physically or chemically.